DiAngelo/rucker/doc/naming-conventions.md

 ```
 $rkrNamespace - a global variable

-$rkBoxNs - a variable of the "Box" module
+$rkrBoxNs - a variable of the "Box" module
 ```